PHPLeaders/Membership/README.md

 The membership is not restricted to UG organizers, but is open to figures in the community that have been noticed as going out of their way to promote PHP.

-#### Purpose ####

-The purpose of the PHPLeaders group itself is to strengthen the ties among thought leaders and bring awareness to web-facing PHP community projects and initiatives.

 #### Goal ####

 The goal of this group is to increase participation/contributions to projects and issues deemed notable by leaders which would most greatly have a positive impact on the PHP community.
 For example, Andreas' [php.ug](http://php.ug) website is on the list as a notable project that needs help and for users to step in.
 This is why you see the project forked within the PHPLeaders organization, indicating it has been earmarked for visibility.